 Presentation of Ideas

-They would rather want a straightforward and easy to understand solution for their problems.
-Therefore, you should acquire people’s skill where you should relatable and less complex examples to explain the ideas.
+They would rather want a straightforward and easy-to-understand solution for their problems.
+Therefore, you should acquire people’s skills where you should relatable and less complex examples to explain the ideas.

-As an engineer, you will be required to communicate with your peers, superiors, and subordinates on a various matter related to work.
-Today, communication is not just restricted to a face to face meeting as correspondence can be established through email, web conference, phone/video calls, text messages.
-Different etiquettes are required to be followed with each of this medium.
-For instance, during an email and text communication, the use of bold letters is considered rude.
+As an engineer, you will be required to communicate with your peers, superiors, and subordinates on various matters related to work.
+Today, communication is not just restricted to a face-to-face meeting as correspondence can be established through email, web conference, phone/video calls, text messages.
+Different etiquettes are required to be followed with each of these mediums.
+For instance, during email and text communication, the use of bold letters is considered rude.
 Secondly, while on phone and video call exchange of pleasantries like thank you, welcome, hello is imperative.

 There is no denying the fact that B.Tech admission opens the door to success and you are primarily focused on individual growth.
-However, in the long run showing team spirit and the ability to work in a group is paramount.
+However, in the long run, showing team spirit and the ability to work in a group is paramount.
 And this can only be done if you have a healthy working relationship with all the team members.
-You might be very good at your job, but are you able to communication your ideas or share valuable input with other team members?
+You might be very good at your job, but are you able to communicate your ideas or share valuable input with other team members?
 It is important to feel and think like a team.
-In a professional environment, you will be collaborating with various teams across different location.
-To ensure that all the work in processed efficiently and timely, you will be required to showcase proactive team effort.
+In a professional environment, you will be collaborating with various teams across different locations.
+To ensure that all the work is processed efficiently and timely, you will be required to showcase proactive team effort.

 Open to Feedback

 This is a very integral part of soft skill communication.
 No one is immune from making mistakes.
 Sometimes, you are directly responsible for an error, other times you may be not.
 Irrespective of that be open to feedback and criticism.
 Remember that the ability to listen is also part of effective communication.

 Hard skills help you develop a core competency towards a discipline or specialization.
 Having said that soft skill helps in the development of interpersonal skills, maturity, and organization.
 To excel in a professional environment, you need to rely on both.